Contact & Press Kit

 - Artist name: Bobku

-If you need legal name for contracts or licensing paperwork, it can be provided privately — it’s just not the headline of the project.
+Legal / contract info: If a legal name is needed for contracts, licensing, or payment paperwork, it can be provided privately.
+It is not the public headline of the project.